Pure Land Buddhism: Principles

 In China, Pure Land practices were always historically viewed as a practice or method that could be integrated together with the teachings and practices of other Buddhist traditions.
-As such, many modern scholars argue that no independent Pure Land "school" or "clan" (zōng 宗) existed in China, and it was regarded and practiced as an integral part of other "schools" such as Tiantai, Vinaya and Chan.
+As such, many modern scholars argue that no independent Pure Land "school" or "clan" (宗) existed in China, and it was regarded and practiced as an integral part of other "schools" such as Tiantai, Vinaya and Chan.

-According to Charles B. Jones, the Pure Land was most often described in pre-modern Chinese sources as a "dharma-gate" (fǎmén 法門), meaning a path or way of practice.
+According to Charles B. Jones, the Pure Land was most often described in pre-modern Chinese sources as a "dharma-gate" (法門), meaning a path or way of practice.
 When the term zōng was used, it did not refer to an institution, but to the "cardinal tenet" of Pure Land teaching.
 Some Chinese Buddhists might have used Pure Land practice as their main or only practice, while for others it could be a subsidiary method.

 Pure Land cosmology, soteriology, and ritual were always part-and-parcel of Chinese Buddhism in general and Chan monasticism in particular.
 The modern conception of an independent and self-conscious Chinese Pure Land historical "school" with its own patriarchate and teachings, and the associated notion of Chan/Pure Land syncretism, have been influenced by the work of Japanese Buddhist studies scholars and the enduring legacy of Japanese sectarian disputes over Chinese Patriarchs.
 In reality, Pure Land and Chan/Zen practice were historically and still often seen as being mutually compatible, and no strong distinctions are made.
 Chinese Buddhists have traditionally viewed the practice of meditation and the practice of reciting Amitābha Buddha's name, as complementary and even analogous methods for achieving enlightenment.
 This is because they view recitation as a meditation method used to concentrate the mind and purify thoughts.
 Chinese Buddhists widely consider this form of recitation as a very effective form of meditation practice.

 Historically, Buddhist teachers in China have taken eclectic approaches in their practice by teaching various Buddhist schools of thought concurrently (including Pure Land and Chan), without emphasizing any strict sectarian delineation between them.
 For example, prominent monastics such as Tanluan were recorded as having written commentaries on non-Pure Land related scriptures, and there is little evidence of them having advocated for Pure Land as an independent "school" of Buddhism.
 Another example is Hanshan Deqing and many of his contemporaries who advocated the dual practice of the Chan and Pure Land methods, advocating mindfulness of Amitābha to purify the mind for the attainment of self-realization.

-Responses to Chan critics
+Post-Shandao developments

-There were many other important Chinese Pure Land masters besides these three widely known patriarchs (Tanluan, Daochuo, and Shandao).
-Later figures were forced to defend Pure Land Buddhism against the critiques of the growing Chan Buddhist tradition and reposition Pure Land in the new Buddhist landscape.
+According to Yangjong Chen, the key teachings of Tanluan, Daochuo, and Shandao comprised the mainstream of Chinese Pure Land during the Tang Dynasty.
+Three main streams of Pure Land Buddhism developed in the post-Shandao era.
+All of them were influenced by the mainstream Pure Land teaching while also developing it in different directions.
+They are: